radical-complexity/Project2029-PG/README.md

 # Project2029
-A Progressive Agenda a Vision for Our Country
+A Progressive Agenda and Vision for Our Country